BBVA/Overlord/overview.draft.md

 lead you to a single Program solution, so it's expected to be executed from Rule Parametrizer and iterated to refine an adecuate solution to your Risks requirements.

-TODO: Review paragraph (The secure nature of Overlord tend to involve the human in this loop because the current limitations of machines understanding security requirements like Trustness of the current check.
+TODO: Review paragraph (The secure nature of Overlord tend to involve the human in the loop because the current limitations of machines understanding security requirements like Trustness of the current check.
 It's not the same trust on a configuration check than on a hack tool scan.)